jootse84/jootse84.github.io/_posts/2017-06-14-banksters.md

 Recently after being involved in this new project some of my friends asked me many questions regarding Bitcoin and block chain.
 I am not an expert in the area and, to be honest, before jumping into this project I was not very interested in the topic.
 To be able to respond in the best possible way to all the questions, I've started to read parts of [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto)'s Bitcoin [reference implementation](https://bitcoin.org/en/bitcoin-paper) and I feel fascinated with it.

-On top of that, last week the Spanish "Banco Popular" was sold to Banco Santander for just [one euro](https://econews.pt/2017/06/07/santander-acquires-banco-popular-for-one-euro/); a process where some people lost all their savings due to *Banco Popular*'s stock market shares value dropped to zero after the acquisition.
+On top of that, last week the Spanish "Banco Popular" was ridiculously sold to Banco Santander for just [one euro](https://econews.pt/2017/06/07/santander-acquires-banco-popular-for-one-euro/); a process where some people lost all their savings due to *Banco Popular*'s stock market shares value dropped to zero after the acquisition.
 It breaks my heart when I see on the news elderly explaining how they have lost all their savings after trusting the bankers of *Popular*'s offices on investing all their money in shares.

 I consider this situation horrible even more when the main responsible for the *Popular*'s collapse and rescue, the ex-president Emilio Saracho, is leaving the bank with a payment of 1,5 million € just for his short four months of service in the entity.
 Concern about this situation and the term **bankster** (banker + gangster) is the order of the day in Spain.